 While Paul might not have had any physical children, he certainly had many spiritual descendants.
 For example, he regarded the church in Corinth as his “beloved children”:

-I do not write these things to shame you, but as my beloved children I warn you.
-For though you might have ten thousand instructors in Christ, yet you do not have many fathers; for in Christ Jesus I have begotten you through the gospel.
-Therefore I urge you, imitate me.
-For this reason I have sent Timothy to you, who is my beloved and faithful son in the Lord, who will remind you of my ways in Christ, as I teach everywhere in every church.
+I do not write these things to make you ashamed, but to admonish you as my beloved children.
+For though you have countless guides in Christ, you do not have many fathers.
+For I became your father in Christ Jesus through the gospel.
+I urge you, then, be imitators of me.
+That is why I sent you Timothy, my beloved and faithful child in the Lord, to remind you of my ways in Christ, as I teach them everywhere in every church.
 (1 Corinthians 4:14–17)

 A Model to Follow

-One of the prevailing concerns Paul had in writing his second letter to his protégé Timothy was that Timothy would “not be ashamed of the testimony of our Lord, nor of me His prisoner, but share with me in the sufferings for the gospel according to the power of God” (2 Timothy 1:8).
-In the context of an evil and unbelieving world, Paul wanted Timothy to “be strong in the grace that is in Christ Jesus” (2:1).
+One of the prevailing concerns Paul had in writing his second letter to his protégé Timothy was that Timothy would “not be ashamed of the testimony about our Lord, nor of me his prisoner, but share in suffering for the gospel by the power of God” (2 Timothy 1:8).
+In the context of an evil and unbelieving world, Paul wanted Timothy to “be strengthened by the grace that is in Christ Jesus” (2:1).
 Paul fully recognized that his life provided a model for Timothy and others to follow.
 He carefully lived his life in Christ, knowing that others were observing him.

-But you have carefully followed my doctrine, manner of life, purpose, faith, longsuffering, love, perseverance, persecutions, afflictions, which happened to me at Antioch, at Iconium, at Lystra—what persecutions I endured.
-And out of them all the Lord delivered me.
-Yes, and all who desire to live godly in Christ Jesus will suffer persecution.
+You, however, have followed my teaching, my conduct, my aim in life, my faith, my patience, my love, my steadfastness, my persecutions and sufferings that happened to me at Antioch, at Iconium, and at Lystra—which persecutions I endured; yet from them all the Lord rescued me.
+Indeed, all who desire to live a godly life in Christ Jesus will be persecuted.
 (2 Timothy 3:10–12)

 In this brief commendation in 2 Timothy 3:10–12, Paul identified several observable aspects of his life to which all fathers should pay careful attention:

-- Manner of Life: A father’s daily practice ought to match his eternal positon in Christ, indicating he has been freed from bondage to sin and can now live in a manner pleasing to God.
+- Conduct: A father’s daily practice ought to match his eternal positon in Christ, indicating he has been freed from bondage to sin and can now live in a manner pleasing to God.
 His behavior should be excellent in the sight of God and man, and his mode of everyday living must conscientiously declare that Jesus is Lord of his life.

-- Purpose: With humble submission to our gracious heavenly Father’s good will, a godly father lives intentionally according to principles derived from God’s Word.
+- Aim in Life: With humble submission to our gracious heavenly Father’s good will, a godly father lives intentionally according to principles derived from God’s Word.
 He has decided beforehand how he will handle temptations and has resolved to pursue the righteousness of God.